Vecchia approximated Bayesian heteroskedastic Gaussian processes: Heteroskedastic Gaussian processes

 One common (homoskedastic) GP specification \citep[e.g.,][Chapter 5]{gramacy2020surrogates} is as follows.

 introducing scale $\tau^2$, nugget $g$ and lengthscale $\theta=(\theta_1, \dots, \theta_d)$ hyperparameters.
 Many kernels $k(\cdot, \cdot)$ and hyperparameters work well \citep[e.g., Matern,][]{stein2012interpolation} and this choice not directly relevant to the nature of our contribution.
-An MVN density, expressed for $Y_N$ given unknown hyperparamters, defines a log likelihood -- a special case of Eq.~\eqref{eq:logl} coming momentarily -- that can be used for learning, either via maximization, MCMC, or otherwise.
-When $f$ is deterministic one can take $g=0$, although it can sometimes be advantageous estimate a nugget anyways \citep{gramacy2012cases}.
+An MVN density, expressed for $Y_N$ given unknown hyperparameters, defines a log likelihood -- a special case of Eq.~\eqref{eq:logl} coming momentarily -- that can be used for learning, either via maximization, MCMC, or otherwise. {Here, $g$ is used to model the process noise.
+However, when} $f$ is deterministic one can take {$g= \varepsilon$}, although it can sometimes be advantageous estimate {a larger} nugget {regardless} \citep{gramacy2012cases}.
 A non-zero setting specifies an IID noise component with constant level $\tau^2 g$ for all inputs.

 Conditional on hyperparameters, prediction for $\mathcal{Y}(\mathcal{X})$ follows by extending the MVN relationship from training to testing $\mathcal{X}$, an $n_p \times d$ matrix, by ``stacking'':

 Then, standard MVN conditioning yields $\mathcal{Y}(\mathcal{X}) \mid Y_N, X_N \sim \mathcal{N} (\mu_N(\mathcal{X}), \Sigma_N(\mathcal{X}))$ in closed form as: